 Preparation of the EES document and the necessary investigation of effects should be proportional to the project risk, as outlined in the Ministerial Guidelines (p.
 14).
-A risk-based approach should be adopted during the EES studies, so that a greater level of effort is directed at investigating and managing those matters that pose relatively higher risk of adverse effects.
+A risk-based approach should be adopted during the EES studies, so that a greater level of effort is directed at investigating and managing those matters that pose relatively higher risk of adverse effects, in particular those identified in the Minister's EES decision (refer to section 1.2).
 The following sections set out specific requirements for the assessment of effects, using the following structure for each draft evaluation objective.